viblo/pymunk/docs/html/_sources/showcase.rst.txt

 Pymunk has been used or referenced in a number of scientific papers

+* Yingzhen, Li, and Stephan Mandt.
+  "Disentangled Sequential Autoencoder."
+  In International Conference on Machine Learning, pp. 5656-5665.
+2018.

 * Melnik, Andrew.
   "Sensorimotor Processing in the Human Brain and in Cognitive Architectures."
   (2018).